 Received: date; Accepted: date; Published: date

-Abstract: Oceanic internal waves (IWs) develop in stratified water, at the boundary between water layers of different density.
-They are generated by strong tidal currents that flow over a sea bed of varying topography and can reach amplitudes of 50 meters or more.
-Observation of IWs provides insight into the mechanisms of their generation, propagation and dissipation.
-It also helps us to evaluate and predict the impact that IWs may have on the seabed environment and ecology in UK shelf seas.
-A new methodology for automatic mapping of internal waves from space using synthetic aperture radar (SAR) data has been proposed in this paper and successfully applied to the UK continental shelf area (UKCS).
-ENVISAT ASAR sensor data acquired between 2006 and 2012 by the European Space Agency were processed to generate detailed maps of internal waves.
-Monthly and annual climatology maps of the UKCS have been produced showing the spatial and temporal variability of high and low seabed impact regions.
-These observations revealed correlation of temporal patterns of IWs with the seasons when UKCS waters were more stratified.
-The maps were validated using well known seabed topographic features.
-Concentrations of IWs were automatically identified at Wyville-Thomson Ridge in June 2008, at the edge of the continental shelf to the east of Rosemary Bank in January 2010 and in the Faroe-Shetland Channel in June 2011.
+Abstract: Oceanic internal waves occur within stratified water along the boundary between water layers of different density and are generated when strong tidal currents flow over seabed topography.
+Their amplitude can exceed 50 meters, and they transport energy over long distances and cause vertical mixing when the waves break.
+This study presents the first fully automated methodology for the mapping of internal waves using satellite synthetic aperture radar (SAR) data and applies this to explore their spatial and temporal distribution within UK shelf seas.
+The new algorithm includes enhanced edge detection and spatial processing to target the appearance of these features on satellite images.
+We acquired and processed over 7,000 ENVISAT ASAR scenes covering the UK continental shelf between 2006 and 2012, to automatically generate detailed maps of internal waves.
+Monthly and annual climatology maps of the continental shelf were produced showing spatial and temporal variability, which can be used to predict where internal waves have most impact on the seabed environment and ecology in UK shelf seas.
+These observations revealed correlations between the temporal patterns of internal waves and the seasons when the continental shelf waters were more stratified.
+The maps were validated using well-known seabed topographic features.
+Concentrations of internal waves were automatically identified at Wyville-Thomson Ridge in June 2008, at the continental shelf break to the east of Rosemary Bank in January 2010 and in the Faroe-Shetland Channel in June 2011.
+This new automated methodology has been shown to be robust for mapping internal waves on a large SAR dataset and is recommended for studies in other regions worldwide and for SAR data acquired by other sensors.

-Keywords: internal waves; frequency maps; synthetic aperture radar; remote sensing; image processing; edge detection
+Keywords: internal waves; frequency maps; synthetic aperture radar; SAR; remote sensing; image processing; edge detection

 1. Introduction

-Oceanic internal waves usually develop in stratified water, in which pycnoclines form boundaries that separate water layers of different density.
+Oceanic internal waves (IWs) usually develop in stratified water, in which pycnoclines form boundaries that separate water layers of different density.
 The density difference may be driven by temperature (thermoclines) or salinity (haloclines), with thermoclines occurring more commonly in the open ocean.
 IWs are common in continental shelf regions, and where brackish water overlies salt waters at the mouths of large rivers.
 IWs can be generated by strong tidal currents that flow over a sea bed of varying topography, such as shelf breaks and shallow sills.
 IWs are responsible for transferring energy between the large-scale tides and small scale mixing.
 On the continental shelf, when their energy reaches the seabed, the shear stress causes sediment disturbance and resuspension.
 Areas prone to such disturbance form ideal habitat for certain benthic animals, and hence should be considered for protection when planning offshore developments such as renewable energy devices and oil and gas platforms.

 Deeper understanding of the mechanisms of IW formation and interaction with the coastal environment requires collection and analysis of large volumes of experimental measurements.
 Traditionally, measurements of IW fields have been carried out using instruments deployed in the ocean, such as moored buoys equipped with temperature, salinity and ocean current sensors or by using acoustic instruments such as sonars on ships.
 However, in-situ measurements are time consuming, expensive and unsuitable for large-scale observations.
 Remote sensing (RS) methods provide an alternative to in-situ observations of IWs.
 RS methods are inexpensive and can provide excellent spatial coverage and consistency of observations.
 They provide insight into the space-time distribution of IWs that are dynamic and diverse.